ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

-# Energy use
+# Energy use and emissions

+This section covers energy use and greenhouse gas (GHG) emissions from ARCHER2.

+The emissions section describes how to estimate emissions from your use of ARCHER2 and the methodology we have used to produce emissions estimates for the service.

-This section covers how to monitor energy use for your jobs on ARCHER2 and how to control the CPU frequency which allows some control over how much energy is consumed by jobs.
+The energy section describes how to monitor energy use for your jobs on ARCHER2 and how to control the CPU frequency which allows some control over how much energy is consumed by jobs.

 !!! important
     The default CPU frequency cap on ARCHER2 compute nodes for jobs launched using `srun` is currently set